vantrinh7/Tetris/README.md

 <br>

 ## Tetris board is a two-dimensional array of boolean values
-The Tetris board is a two-dimensional array of *true* or *false* values.
+In this program, a Tetris board is a two-dimensional array of *true* or *false* values.
 At the beginning of the game, these values are initialized to *false*.
 In the space where a Tetris piece is present, the values are set to *true*.
 By incrementing or decrementing array indices, the piece can move left, right or down.
 The use of a timer and an action listener creates the effect of the piece automatically "falling down" by gravity.

 ## Each Tetris piece is a three-dimensional array of boolean values
 Each Tetris piece is a three-dimensional array containing 4 two-dimensional arrays that represent 4 possible rotations of that piece.
 The arrangment of *true* and *false* values creates the shape of each Tetris piece.
 By incrementing or decrementing array indices, the piece can move clockwise or counter clockwise.